7 Quick and Easy Ways to Save Money on Car Repairs

 This is a tip that will not work at all shops, but if you can do it, you will save a lot of money.
 Mechanic shops can sometimes charge you very high prices for parts that you can buy at your local parts store, such as Auto Zone, Advance Auto Parts, or O’reilly.
 I can buy a set of brake pads for my Jeep for only $30 per rotor, but if I take it to a brake shop, I will usually see prices of around $50 per rotor.
 You can save $80 instantly if your car has all disc brakes.
 You will usually find cheaper prices at the auto parts suppliers.

 You should ask the shop you plan on taking your vehicle to if they allow you to bring your own parts.
 Most will say yes, but say that they will not provide a warranty on those parts.
-It doesn’t matter about the warranty, because the part manufacturer has one.
+It doesn’t matter about the warranty, because the parts manufacturer has one.
 The mechanic should still provide a warranty on the service, so make sure they do that.
 Don’t be afraid to go to another shop if they won’t allow you to bring your own parts.
+Local shops are more likely to install your parts for you.

 Decline Add-On Services Offered

 Add-on services are the bread and butter for auto mechanics.
 They use the lack of automotive knowledge to up-sell unnecessary services.
 This up-sell process is particularly noticeable at most national chains.
-Every team member are salespeople, required to sell additional services that most consumers to not need.
+Every team member are salespeople, required to sell additional services that most consumers do not necessarily need.
 One of the most oversold services is the full vehicle fluid flush.
-This is an expensive service that is completely unnecessary.
+This is an expensive service that is usually unnecessary.
 Most cars do not need a complete fluid flush.

 If you come in as an educated consumer as indicated above, then you can easily decline these services with confidence.
 The mechanic will continue to try pushing these high profit margin services, but you don’t have to give in.
 Always have a mechanic provide the services that you asked for.
 If they understand that you know what you want, they will pull back on their up-sells.
 You can save a lot of money by sticking to your guns.